Craft Brew Alliance: Appalachian Mountain Brewery

-On December 2, 2014, CBA entered into a strategic partnership agreement with Boone, North Carolina-based Appalachian Mountain Brewery (AMB).
+On December 2, 2014, CBA entered into a strategic partnership agreement with Boone, North Carolina–based Appalachian Mountain Brewery (AMB).
 As part of the partnership, CBA acted as "master distributor" for AMB, allowing their products to ship via the Anheuser-Busch InBev distributor network.
 CBA had taken an undisclosed, minority stake in AMB.
 On October 10, 2018, CBA announced that it acquired 100% of the AMB brand, brewery, and pub.
 The transaction closed November 29, 2018.
+On June 3, 2023, the former owners of the Appalachian Mountain Brewery announced they had purchased the company back from AB InBev and will be severing ties with the company to refocus on local distribution.

 Cisco Brewers, Inc.

 On September 25, 2015, CBA announced a strategic partnership agreement with Nantucket-based Cisco Brewers.
 As with previous partner, AMB, CBA acted as "master distributor" for AMB, allowing their products to ship via the Anheuser-Busch InBev distributor network.
 CBA had taken an undisclosed, minority stake in Cisco Brewers.
 On October 10, 2018, CBA announced that it had acquired 100% of the Cisco intellectual property assets related to its malt beverage products; Cisco's founders continue to own and operate the Cisco Brewers brewpub properties and retail merchandising, including the original brewery and grounds in Nantucket.